dgwyther/HES_toolbox/README.md

   "TIMESTAMP":"TIMESTAMP"}
 ```
 Note that I've kept `TIMESTAMP` as `TIMESTAMP`, and order should not matter.

-#### Analysis options
+Then, choices for plotting are set, such as:
-- set options for the summary table
+- options for the summary table
-- set options for any time series plots
+- options for any time series plots (with and without beards)
-- set options for any X-Y plots
+- options for any X-Y plots
+- options for any displaced plots
-- set options for any inverse normal plots
+- options for any inverse normal plots
-- set options for a largest event table.
+- options for a largest event table.

-#### Compilation options
+#### Report Template

-Here, you can add or remove plots, tables, text, caption to suit.
-For example, a simple report would be:
+This file sets the layout for the final report.
+A simple layout would look like this:
 ```
 pdf = ClassPDF(logo_path=logo_path,title=title,author=author)
 pdf.print_sectionHeader(1, 'The only section')